kolesnikovde/has_order/README.md

 # has_order

-Provides tree behavior to active_record models.
+Provides list behavior to active_record models.

 ## Installation